florisoft/User.Manuals/FLORISHOP ADDONS/Analysis (M129)/Manual webshop add on analyse.md

 <img src=".manual analyse\media\pic7.png"/>

 1. Enter any name for the account at 'Account name' (no.1) account to be created.
 It is recommended to choose a clear name in relation to the webshop, so that it is easy to recognize.

-Foto nodig

 1. At 'Country' (no. 2), select the country where the webshop runs.
 In this example is the Netherlands selected.

 2. Step 2 "Container Setup-> See the screenshot above

-3. Enter the URL of the webshop at 'Container name' (no. 3). (without /Florishop) For example:
-     [www.domainname.nl](http://www.domainname.nl), where the container name should be replaced by your own domain name.
+3. Enter the URL of the webshop at 'Container name' (no. 3). (without /Florishop) For example:  [www.domainname.nl](http://www.domainname.nl), where the container name should be replaced by your own domain name.

 4. At 'Target platform', choose 'Internet' (no. 4).